jwells-github/GrimeArchive-Downloader/README.md

 ### Number of Threads

-By default a maximum of 15 threads are used to scrape mix information from the website and a maximum 3 threads are used to download mixes.
+By default a maximum of 15 threads are used to scrape mix information from the website and a maximum of 3 threads are used to download mixes.

 The maximum number of threads used can be changed by altering MAX_CRAWLER_THREADS and MAX_DOWNLOAD_THREADS respectively in GrimeArchiveDownloader/config.py